Which Canon RF wide angle lens to choose?

 |

 The Samyang AF 12 mm f/2 RF-S is a high performance and affordable ultra wide angle lens.
 It offers a full-frame equivalent focal length of 19 mm and a bright f/2 aperture, perfect for low-light and astrophotography.
-It is also rugged and tropicalised, with an all-metal mount.
+It is also well built and weather-sealed, with a metal mount.

 In terms of image quality, it is very sharp from f/2 in the center, with a little less sharpness at the edges.
 To improve uniformity, you need to close to f/5.6.
 Vignetting is visible at full aperture, but decreases as you close the aperture.
 In terms of other flaws, the lens does a good job of controlling flare and chromatic aberrations.
 The lens is ideal for landscape, architectural and astrophotography.